top of page

 Training & capacity building

-Throughout all our research activities, we strive to build local capacity by delivering training in field skills and analytical techniques to local researchers and conservation practitioners.
+Throughout all our research activities, we strive to build local capacity by delivering training to local researchers and conservation practitioners.
 We also support students to lead their own projects as part of our wider research programme.

 bottom of page